KurtBoehm/svg-path-editor/docs/source/index.rst

 :class:`decimal.Decimal`:

--  Constructors and geometric methods accept :class:`int`, :class:`float`, :class:`str`, or :class:`~decimal.Decimal`; values
+-  Constructors and geometric methods accept :class:`int`, :class:`float`, :class:`str`, or :class:`~decimal.Decimal`, and
-   are converted to :class:`~decimal.Decimal` immediately.
+   convert to :class:`~decimal.Decimal` immediately.

--  Arithmetic (translation, scaling, rotation, etc.) is performed in terms of :class:`~decimal.Decimal` to retain the decimal representation in an SVG path and avoid introducing binary round-off errors.
+-  Arithmetic (translation, scaling, rotation, etc.) is performed in terms of :class:`~decimal.Decimal` to retain the decimal representation in an SVG path and avoid binary round-off errors.

--  The decimal precision can be controlled via Python’s :mod:`decimal` context.
+-  The decimal precision is controlled via Python’s :mod:`decimal` context.

 .. code:: python